getnamingo/registry/docs/configuration.md

 Some registries may wish to use these scripts and run them automatically.
 Each script includes comments at the beginning that explain the recommended cron job schedule.

-#### 1.4.9.
+#### 1.4.8.
 Running the Automation System

 1. After successfully configuring all the components of the automation system as outlined in the previous sections, you can proceed to initiate the system.

 2. Create the configuration file at `/opt/registry/automation/cron_config.php` with the specified structure, and adjust the values to suit your requirements.
-Note: If you are managing a gTLD, all services must be enabled for proper operation.

 ```php
 <?php